 Running a photo contest is a great way to boost community engagement in a fun and social way and with the right photo contest software you can create spectacular campaigns.
 Photo contests encourage user-generated-content from fans and followers, allow customers to engage with your brand and drive traffic back to your social networking sites, as well your website.

-Here are 5 top tips on how to run a successful photo contest…
+5 Top tips to run a photo contest

 Before thinking of any photo contest ideas you must first think, what do I want to achieve from this campaign?